wez/wezterm/termwiz/README.md

 # Terminal Wizardry

-This is a rust crate that provides a number of support functions for applications interesting in either displaying data to a terminal or in building a terminal emulator.
+This is a rust crate that provides a number of support functions for applications interested in either displaying data to a terminal or in building a terminal emulator.

 It is currently in active development and subject to fairly wild sweeping changes.

 Included functionality: